risk-first/website/Estimates.md

 > Carl felt his blood pressure rise, especially since Bill had backed him into an unrealistic schedule in the first place.
 But he knew that with four schedule slips under his belt, he had no credibility left.
 He felt that he had to knuckle under to the mandatory overtime or he would lose his job.
 Carl told his team about the meeting.
 They worked hard and managed to deliver the software in just over 13 months.
 Additional implementation uncovered additional design flaws, but with everyone working 60 hours a week, they delivered the product through sweat and sheer willpower. " `(4)` - [McConnell, Steve, _Rapid Development_](http://amzn.eu/d/eTWKOsK)

-At point `(4)`, we see that Bill's gamble worked (for him at least):  the project was delivered on time by the team working overtime for two months.
+At point `(4)`, we see that Bill's gamble worked (for him at least):  the project was delivered by the team working overtime for two months.
 This was lucky - it seems unlikely that no-one quit and that the code didn't descend into a mess in that time.

 ![Team Response](images/generated/practices/estimates/team1.png)